Student Opportunity: Immigration & Compliance provides advice in good faith, based on information that you give us about your current situation.

 We welcome your feedback on the service you receive from us and suggestions for how we might improve and develop the service we provide.

-If you have a complaint regarding our service please let us know and we will do our best to resolve the matter swiftly and informally.
+If you have a complaint regarding our service, please contact us and we will do our best to resolve the matter swiftly and informally.

 If you are still unhappy, the University has a Complaints and Feedback Procedure.